3 Ways to Conquer Mealtime with an Autistic Child

 Being the parent of an autistic child, you may have realized that mealtime can be the toughest time of the day.
 No worries; you are not alone.
 Many parents who have autistic children run into the same situation.
 There are different challenges a child might face when it comes to mealtime, and those include but are not limited to:

-• Problems with sensory processing, which would affect their ability to take in the smells, tastes, sounds, textures, or even colors of certain things in their environment
+• Problems with sensory processing would affect their ability to take in the smells, tastes, sounds, textures, or even colors of certain things in their environment.

 • Difficulties with self-regulation of caloric intake.
-This concern could unintentionally lead to weight loss and malnourishment, and also weight gain and obesity.
+This concern could unintentionally lead to weight loss and malnourishment, as well as weight gain and obesity.

-Now you may be wondering, “Ok, so what can I do about this”?
-There are many ways to conquer this challenging time of the day but here are just a few ways that have been proven by experts to be efficient and effective.
+Addressing these challenges often requires careful consideration of a child's diet to ensure it meets their specific nutritional needs and preferences.
+Now you may be wondering, “Ok, so what can I do about the feeding challenges of autism?”
+There are many ways to conquer this challenging time of the day, but here are just a few ways that have been proven by experts to be efficient and effective.

 1. Gradually expose your child to new foods and textures.